guillaumeboniface/human_native_task/README.md

 - We want to make reporting easy rather than put an unnecessary burden on the customer.
 They are the ones paying us after all.
-For that reason and although I considered it, the violation schema doesn't include a field to provide the details of where in the asset the violation happened (as in the segment in an audio file for example)
+For that reason and although I considered it, the violation schema doesn't include a field to provide the details of where in the asset the violation happened (as in the segment in an audio file for example).
+I'm also thinking that even if the customer provided that info, we'd need to double check ourselves anyway.
-- There's no need to allow for the management of those violations.
+- There's no need to allow for the management of those violations we're only handling reporting.
 Fetching, updating or deleting violations were not covered.

 ## Violation request
 The service expose a POST endpoint that takes in the body (see app/models/violation.py for the spec):